 You may see a miner or two on your hike, who mine for sulfur through the night.
 In the daytime, it is too dangerous to enter the crater, so they have to work at night.

-If they try to sell you sulfur made goods, say no, as even though they are beautiful, most flight restrictions will prevent you from taking it home.
+If they try to sell you sulfur-made goods, say no, as even though they are beautiful, most flight restrictions will prevent you from taking them home.

 At 3:00 am, you’ll reach the rim of the crater.
 If you think your hike is over here, you are much mistaken.
 From here, there is another 30-minute hike DOWN into the crater of the volcano to see the wonderous blue fire flame.

 This amazing, natural phenomenon is actually light from the combustion of sulfuric gases and can only be seen from the crater.
 It is tremendous to behold, but by this point, your lungs are probably begging you for some fresh air, so my recommendation is to go down, take a picture, and get the heck out.

 Do not stay for longer than 5 minutes, I’ve heard of some tourists passing out after staying down there too long.